hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 This will be needed in the future if you ever need to recover your home directory from another system, so write it down and keep the note somewhere secret.
-Ideally, you should memorize it and then burn the note (or not even write it down, and memorize it still)&gt;
+Ideally, you should memorize it and then burn the note (or not even write it down, and memorize it still)>